Workplace accidents can be devastating to manufacturers, so a sensible safety strategy and collaborative relationship with suppliers is essential

 Poor buying choices

-Another area of workplace safety that Free and Parker agree is a cause for concern is the desire to cut costs when purchasing safety equipment.
-Since the 2008 recession Parker has seen more companies making poor buying choices, particularly around Personal Protective Equipment (PPE) such as hard hats, gloves and boots.
+Another area of workplace safety that Free and Ho agree is a cause for concern is the desire to cut costs when purchasing safety equipment.
+Since the 2008 recession the IOSH has seen more companies making poor buying choices, particularly around Personal Protective Equipment (PPE) such as hard hats, gloves and boots.

 “We’ve seen plenty of situations where inappropriate safety wear has been responsible for terrible accidents.”